Municipal Solid Waste Management and Resource Recovery Advisory Council

 - January 9, 2014 - January Highlights

-- April 10, 2014 - Highlights will be posted upon approval at the next meeting.
+- July 10, 2014 - July highlights will be posted once approved in the October meeting.

 Members represent various interests, which include city and county solid waste agencies, public solid waste districts or authorities, commercial solid waste landfills, planning regions, environmental perspectives, city and county governments, financial advisors, registered waste tire processors, professional engineers, solid waste professionals, composting/recycling companies and the general public representatives.

 Term Expiration 8/31/2015:

 A professional engineer from a private engineering firm with experience in the design and management of solid waste facilities.

 An elected official from a county with a population less than 150,000.